 Other studies suggest that women have developed stronger immune systems based on reproductive strategies – meaning women aren’t supposed to get sick because they are responsible for propagating the species (carrying and birthing offspring).

 Sadly, there isn’t any known difference in the rates of infection between men and women.
-Can you tell I’m trying to find evidence that Man Flu is real?
+Can you tell I’m trying to find evidence that the Man Flu is real?
 Well who needs evidence, I have many “N of 1” studies that tell me I am way sicker than my wife when I catch a cold.

-Men - don’t loose hope though!
+Men - don’t lose hope though!
 A study from last year claims that men do in fact suffer worse than women because we have more temperature receptors in our brains, which cause us to experience symptoms more acutely than women.

 So what can you do to avoid the Man Flu, short of becoming a woman?
 The key is avoidance – follow these steps to keep your immune system up, and the Man Flu away: